KUMBHALGARH FORT | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO KUMBHALGARH

 Peak Season: December to February

 At a distance of 48 km from Rajsamand, 52 km from Nathdwara, 89 km from Udaipur, 191 km from Jodhpur, 347 km from Jaipur, and 605 km from Delhi, Kumbhalgarh, also known as Kumbhalmer, is a historical fortress located in the Rajsamand district of Rajasthan.
-It is a World Heritage Site included in Hill Forts of Rajasthan and also one of the top historical places in Rajasthan.
+It is a World Heritage Site included in Hill Forts of Rajasthan and also one of the top historical Rajasthan tourist places.

 Among the must include places in Kumbhalgarh tour packages, Kumbhalgarh Fort is a Mewar fortress built by Maharana Kumbha in the 15th century AD.
 It is the second most important fort of Rajasthan after Chittorgarh.
 The original fort of Kumbhalgarh is believed to have been built by King Samprati, the Mauryan prince.
 Kumbhalgarh is also the birthplace of Maharana Pratap, the great king, and warrior of Mewar.
 Although Kumbhalgarh was built in the 15th century it was extended during the 19th century.
 It can be visited along with Udaipur tour packages.

 Kumbhalgarh Fort was designed by Rana Kumbha keeping the defensive aspect of the fort in his mind.
 Encircled by thirteen elevated mountain peaks, the fort is constructed on the top most ridges around 3, 500 feet above sea level and is virtually inaccessible in earlier times.
 In the times of dissension, the fort also offered refuge to the rulers of Mewar.
 Even, the baby king Udai Singh was kept here safe during the time of battles.